RAISE-NTU/gazebo_gt_map_creator/SEMANTIC_LABELS.md

 # Semantic Label Capture

-The `gazebo_gt_map_creator` plugin now supports capturing semantic labels in point clouds when models have the `gz-sim-label-system` plugin attached.
+The `gazebo_gt_map_creator` plugin now supports capturing semantic labels in point clouds when models have the `ignition-gazebo-label-system` plugin attached.

 ## Overview

 When enabled, the plugin will:
 - Detect semantic labels from models using the Gazebo Label System plugin
+- Generate RGB colored point clouds where each label gets a unique color
-- Store labels in the point cloud as `PointXYZL` format (point with label)
+- Store point clouds in **PointXYZRGB** format (point with RGB color)
-- Each collision detected will record which semantic label it belongs to
+- Each semantic label automatically gets a distinct color using HSV color space
-- Save labeled point clouds in PCD format for downstream processing
+- Save colored point clouds in PCD format for visualization in RViz2

 ## Setup

 ### 1. Add Label Plugin to Your Models

-Add the `gz-sim-label-system` plugin to each model you want to label:
+Add the `ignition-gazebo-label-system` plugin to each model you want to label:

 ```xml
 <model name="box1">